buildcom/the-sorting-hat/README.md

     -   Original PR size labeling functionality taken from [Pull Request Size](https://github.com/noqcks/pull-request-size)
     -   Excludes files listed as `linguist-generated=true` or `pr-size-ignore=true` in `.gitattributes`
 -   Labels PRs as `server-only` if no changed files outside the `server` directory are found.
+-   Checks files being pushed to see if they are all non-production and outputs a true/false `skip-deploy` value.
+This can be used to skip deployment on a push to the `main` branch.

 ## Development